-2. CDF and D0 top-mass measurements
+2. CDF and D0 top mass measurements

-The CDF and D0 top-mass measurements are based on the constrained-fit procedure described in the previous section.
+The CDF and D0 top mass measurements are based on the constrained fit procedure described in the previous Section.
 What is measured in these detectors is the energy and direction of the jets.
 In order to measure the top mass, the jet energies must be corrected to infer the original momentum of the partons.
-The correction procedure takes into account effects of nonlinearities in the hadron-energy response of the calorimeters, underlying event contributions to the energy of the calorimeter cluster, and gluon radiation outside the clustering cone.
-Special corrections are applied to lepton-tagged b jets, since additional energy is carried away by the neutrino emitted in the semileptonic b decay (typically a few GeV).
+The correction procedure takes into account effects of non-linearities in the hadron energy response of the calorimeters, underlying event contributions to the energy of the calorimeter cluster, and gluon radiation outside the clustering cone.
+Special corrections are applied to lepton-tagged b-jets, since additional energy is carried away by the neutrino emitted in the semileptonic b-decay (typically a few GeV).

 A value of $M{top}$ is calculated for each event using the constrained-fit procedure described above.
-Events are rejected if the fit $\chi^2$ is inconsistent with the $t\bar{t} \rightarrow$ lepton + jets hypothesis.
-The top-quark mass is extracted by performing a likelihood fit to the $M{top}$ distribution for the remaining events.
-This $M{top}$ distribution is fit to the sum of background and $t\bar{t}$ components, with the value of the top-quark mass allowed to vary.
-The $M{top}$ distribution for the dominant background (W+ 4 jets events) is obtained by performing the same constrained-fit procedure on a sample of events obtained from the VECBOS
+Events are rejected if the fit $\chi^2$ is inconsistent with the $t\bar{t}\to lepton+jets$ hypothesis.
+The top quark mass is extracted by performing a likelihood fit to the $M{top}$ distribution for the remaining events.
+This $M{top}$ distribution is fit to the sum of background and $t\bar{t}$ components, with the value of the top quark mass allowed to vary.
+The $M{top}$ distribution for the dominant background, (W+4 jets events), is obtained by performing the same constrained fit procedure on a sample of events obtained from the VECBOS Monte Carlo and the detector simulation.
+The shape of the expected $M{top}$ distribution, as a function of the mass of the top quark, is also taken from Monte Carlo event generators (ISAJET, HERWIG, or PYTHIA) and the detector simulation.
+In the fit, the size of the background contribution can be constrained, within errors, to its calculated value, or can be left free to float.
+In the latter case, the size of the background contribution returned by the fit serves as a consistency check of the procedure.

-Fitted mass (GeV)

 FIG. 96.
-Mass distribution for D0 top-candidate events (histogram) compared with the expected mass distribution for 199 GeV/ $c^2$ top-quark events (dotted curve), background (dashed curve), and the sum of top + background (solid curve) for (a) standard and (b) loose event selection. b-tagging information is used when available.
-From Abachi et al., (1995b).
-The integrated luminosity is ~45 pb-1.
+Mass distribution for D0 top candidate events (histogram) compared with the expected mass distribution for 199 GeV/c top quark events (dotted curve), background (dashed curve), and the sum of top + background (solid curve) for (a) standard and (b) loose event selection. b-tagging information is used when available.
+From Abachi et al., 1995b.
+The integrated luminosity is $\approx 45$ pb-1.